thomd/notebook/README.md

 1. Create a git repository for your markdown pages like for example [notebook-example-pages](https://github.com/thomd/notebook-example-pages).

-1. If the repository is a private git repository on Github, then upload a public key to [SSH keys](https://github.com/settings/keys) on Github (do not enter a passphrase for the key):
+2. If the repository is a private git repository on Github, then upload a public key to [SSH keys](https://github.com/settings/keys) on Github (do not enter a passphrase for the key):

-        cd ~/.ssh
-        ssh-keygen -f notebook
+        (cd ~/.ssh; ssh-keygen -f notebook)
-        cat notebook.pub | pbcopy
+        cat ~/.ssh/notebook.pub | pbcopy

-1. Add a record `127.0.0.1 notebook` into your local hosts file and flush DNS cache:
+3. Add a record `127.0.0.1 notebook` into your local hosts file and flush DNS cache:

         sudo vim /etc/hosts
         sudo dscacheutil -flushcache

-1. Optionally install locally-trusted SSL certificate using [mkcert](https://github.com/FiloSottile/mkcert):
+4. Optionally install locally-trusted SSL certificate using [mkcert](https://github.com/FiloSottile/mkcert):

         mkcert -install
         (cd frontend; mkcert notebook)

-1. Configure environment:
+5. Configure environment:

         cp .env.example .env
         vim .env

-1. Build application
+6. Build application

         docker compose build

-1. Start the application with
+7. Start the application with

         docker compose up -d
         docker compose ps
         open https://notebook

-1. Stop the application with

-        docker compose down

 ## Development